Richard Murgatroyd

 Educating people about sex is more effective than trying to stop them having it i.e. catholicism has a corrosive influence - not just on this issue, of course

-11. Donald Trump is an evil, selfish, greedy, narcissistic monster who would plunge the US and the world into conflict given half the chance.
-But he and his followers are too stupid to have the insight to realise this.
+12. Donald Trump is an evil, selfish, greedy, narcissistic monster who would plunge the US and the world into conflict given half the chance.
+But he and his followers are too stupid or narrowly self-interested to have the insight to realise this.

 Excerpt from a NYT article on how right-wingers justify political violence: